 Jawad typically makes $5,000 – $7,000 monthly from freelance writing, but he’s had a few $10,000 months.

 Now, if that isn’t success, what is?
-I mean, if building a house, paying off a significant debt, getting married and buying a car from earnings from freelance writing isn’t success, what is?
+I mean, if building a house, buying a car, paying off a significant debt, and getting married thanks to earnings from freelance writing isn’t success, what is?

 Making a living as a freelance writer can be hard, but it’s especially tough if you are from a developing country.